freenas/freenas-docs/userguide/directoryservice.rst

 When using a keytab, it is recommended to create and use a less privileged account for performing the required queries as the password for that account will be stored in the %brand% configuration database.

-To create the keytab on a Windows system, use these
-commands:
+Create a keytab on a Windows system:

 .. code-block:: none